Americas Best In Medicine Logo

 Δ × Matter = E

-This makes sense on Earth—such as when a change in heat is applied to paper, causing combustion—but how does this work on a cosmic scale?
 It could mean that there truly is a central point of origin of all light and matter in the universe, and that potential energy is gained as the products of an initial event lose energy and gain mass while radiating outward in every direction.
+As they gain mass further outward, these products of light decay would also gain potential energy as they reach greater distances from the universal center point.

-Initial products would coalesce and begin creating more complex celestial bodies, eventually condensing into a massive star and a subsequent black hole that could counter the force of escaping light and create a harmonious bubble of spacetime, or “event horizon,” which we may now occupy.
-But how could the light sustain an effect on the products it left behind?
-It would not stand to reason that light would be tugging us with enough force to prevent universal collapse.
-There must be another force at play.
-This, I believe, is the next frontier of our understanding of matter.
-Below, I describe one possible implication of the information above.
+Initial products would coalesce and begin creating more complex celestial bodies, eventually condensing into a massive star and a subsequent black hole—one that could counter the force of escaping light and create a harmonious bubble of spacetime, or “event horizon,” which we may now occupy.

-In what should be a relatively predictable expansion and contraction of matter and light in the universe—a cascading, billiard-like reaction of all atoms—all motion would be absolutely predictable due to the complete organization of all matter condensed into a single point upon itself.
 The universe would never truly change; it would merely pulse.
 Every atom, and perhaps every subatomic particle, would have a predestined path through the universe.
-This could mean that even life has a predictable end, as the origination of all matter would be linked in an inescapable path back to its origin.
+This could mean that even life has a predictable end, as the origination of all matter would be linked in an inescapable path back to its source.

-If a subatomic particle is most instrumental in determining a fixed path for matter, then matter that has become capable of volition or self-generated movement would alter the universe on a quantum scale.
+If a subatomic particle is most instrumental in determining a fixed path for matter, then matter capable of volition or self-generated movement would alter the universe on a quantum scale.
 Humans may be the most active agents in this interruption of what could be described as a quantum meshwork.
-Deviation from—or alignment with—one’s quantum “skeleton” could explain many phenomena that have thus far gone unexplained, such as aging, the placebo effect, and disease.
-It may also explain many of the seemingly impossible descriptions of events found in history and religion.

 P.S.